-London & further afield | Iris Apfel, Folkestone Sandcastle Competition, Zanele Muholi
+Things to do in London and Kent: Iris Apfel, Folkestone Sandcastle Competition, Zanele Muholi

 V&A Dinner and a Movie night, Folkestone Sandcastle competition, new art exhibitions

-London & further afield | Iris Apfel, Folkestone Sandcastle Competition, Zanele Muholi
+Things to do in London and Kent: Iris Apfel, Folkestone Sandcastle Competition, Zanele Muholi

 Iris Apfel profiled in 2014 documentary Iris.
 Image: Magnolia Pictures